dev-hafiz/react_router_latest_version/README.md

-These are the remarkable features that highly represent the unique thinking of the react-router community.
+These are the remarkable features that highly represent the unique thinking of the react-router community.These are the remarkable features that highly represent the unique thinking of the react-router community.

 ## Installation